traveling to belize

-To receive a permit, visitors must present the following at the point of entry: travel documents and identification, proof of ownership (vehicle registration), proof of insurance (available from any of the companies at the borders rental documents for vehicles rented in Mexico or Guatemala).
+To receive a permit, visitors must present the following at the point of entry: travel documents and identification, proof of ownership (vehicle registration), proof of insurance (available from any of the companies at the borders), and rental documents for vehicles rented in Mexico or Guatemala.

-There are four major highways in Belize, including the Northern, Western, Southern and Hummingbird highways.
+There are four major highways in Belize, including the Philip Goldson Highway,George Price Highway, Southern Highway & Hummingbird Highways.

 The following are road distances from Belize City to various destinations within the country: